Ireland allows AstraZeneca vaccine for all adults, cuts dose gap

-DUBLIN, June 29 (Reuters) - Ireland on Tuesday lifted restrictions on giving AstraZeneca's (AZN.L) COVID-19 vaccine to adults aged under 50 and reduced the recommended gap between doses from eight weeks to four.
+DUBLIN (Reuters) - Ireland on Tuesday lifted restrictions on giving AstraZeneca’s COVID-19 vaccine to adults aged under 50 and reduced the recommended gap between doses from eight weeks to four.

 Ireland restricted use of both vaccines in April due to concerns about rare incidences of blood clotting in younger people after taking the vaccines.